 NCF is an important component of subscription revenue that recognizes the cost of infrastructure and its maintenance and offers a fair compensation to the distribution entities (LCO/LMO and the DPOs).
 NCF, in different forms have been proposed in the previous avatar of Digitalization (CAS) as also in the previous regulations recommended under DAS.
 Just to place on record, in the Digitalized CAS regime and in the initial DAS regime, the NCF was entirely assigned to the LCO/LMO account.
+We have posted our detailed views on the revenue share in our replies to point nos.
+3 & 19.

-However, our major concern regarding NCF is the non-conformance / noncompliance of Free Dish, which has been given an unfair free-run to telecast not just the free channels but also pay channels and not collect any revenues, including NCF and GST from customers, giving it an unfair and disproportionate advantage.
+However, our major concern regarding NCF is the non-conformance / non-compliance of Free Dish, which has been given an unfair free-run to telecast not just the free channels but also pay channels and not collect any revenues, including NCF and GST from customers, giving it an unfair and disproportionate advantage.
 We have provided a more detailed note on our opinion on NCF later in this reply.